-\paragraph{Approximate posterior sampling.} Recent years have seen a shift from the one-to-one restoration paradigm to diverse image restoration.
-Methods that generate diverse solutions are based on various approaches, including VAEs~\citep{peng2021generating, prakash2021fully, zheng2019pluralistic}, GANs~\citep{cai2020piigan, liu2021pd, zhao2020uctgan, zhao2021large}, normalizing flows~\citep{helminger2021generic, lugmayr2020srflow} and diffusion models~\citep{kawar2022denoising, lugmayr2022repaint, wang2022zero}.
-Common to these methods is that they aim for sampling from the posterior distribution of natural images given the degraded input.
-While this generates some diversity, in many cases the vast majority of samples produced this way have the same semantic meanings. \paragraph{Interactive exploration of solutions.} Another approach for conveying the abundance of plausible restorations is to hand over the reins to the user, by developing explorable or controllable methods.
-These methods allow the user to explore the space of possible restoration by various means, including graphical user interface tools~\citep{weber2020draw,bahat2020explorable,bahat2021s}, editing of semantic maps~\citep{buhler2020deepsee}, manipulation in some latent space~\citep{lugmayr2020srflow, wang2019cfsnet}, and via textual prompts describing a desired output~\citep{bai2023textir, chen2018language, ma2022rethinking, zhang2020text}.
-These approaches are time consuming and require skill to obtain a desired restoration.
-Furthermore, they are mainly suitable for editing applications, where the user has some end-goal in mind. \paragraph{Uncertainty quantification.} Rather than generating a diverse set of solutions, several methods present to the user a single prediction along with some visualization of the uncertainty around that prediction.
+\paragraph{Uncertainty quantification.} Rather than generating a diverse set of solutions, several methods present to the user a single prediction along with some visualization of the uncertainty around that prediction.
 These visualizations include heatmaps depicting per-pixel confidence-levels~\citep{lee2019gram, angelopoulos2022image}, as well as upper and lower bounds~\citep{horwitz2022conffusion, sankaranarayanan2022semantic} that span the set of possibilities with high probability, either in pixel space or semantically along latent directions.
 However, per-pixel maps tend to convey little information about semantics, and latent space analyses require a generative model in which all attributes of interest are perfectly disentangled (a property rarely satisfied in practice).